wojake/awesome-xrpl/readme.md

 ### XRPL Token Ratings

 - [Gadget78's Spreadsheet](https://gadget78.co.uk) - A spreadsheet that started as a list of tokens.
 Now offers much more, including a rating and information not available directly through the XRPL; meticulously gathered and put together through Gadget78, and the twitter community of researchers that provide them information.
+- [XRPLF's self-assesstment](https://foundation.xrpl.org/token-assessment-framework/browse-token-self-assessments/) - A self-assesstment framework that consists of tokens' data, it is information that the issuer has written themselves.

 # XRPL DEX